-Humanities 101 at Trent University Durham is a 10-week, not-for-credit multi-disciplinary course offering classes in humanities and social sciences.
+Humanities 101 at Trent University Durham is an 8-week, not-for-credit multi-disciplinary course offering classes in humanities and social sciences.
 Students will attend classes each week for two hours (one hour of lecture and one hour of seminar-style discussion).
 Each week will bring a new topic and new instructor.

 The intent of the program is to provide access to higher education to those in the Durham Region who might face barriers – either financial or otherwise and also to provide our community with opportunities for lifelong learning.

-The courses are taught by Professors who volunteer their time and the administration is coordinated by a committee of dedicated Trent staff.
+The courses are taught by Professors who volunteer their time and the administration is coordinated by a team of dedicated Trent staff.

 Humanities 101 is free to all those enrolled and is offered each Fall at Trent University Durham.

-- Tuesday, November 21st - Professor Amina Malik (Business Administration) Topic to be announced
+- Monday, November 19th - Professor Else Knudsen (Social Work) Topic to be announced

 Student Supports and Items Provided to Humanities 101 Registered Students: